theAids/pantolav.github.io/cloudant-nosql.md

 	<br>

 1. Click the `Commit` button followed by the `Push` button to sync your working directory with the github repository.
+	>Do steps 10 and 11 only if necessary
 1. When the process is complete, click the `BUILD & DEPLOY` button.
 We will now create the `Devops Delivery Pipeline`.

 <br>